Murray, Nuggets hang on in Game 3, cut Lakers’ lead to 2-1

-The Nuggets lost almost all of a 20-point lead in the fourth quarter but held on to win, avoiding a 3-0 hole that would have been daunting even for this never-out-of-it team.
+The Nuggets lost almost all of a 20-point lead in the fourth quarter but held on, avoiding a 3-0 hole that would have been daunting even for this never-out-of-it team.

+”We feel that we should be up 2-1 right now, to be honest,” Murray said. ”So we’re just going to move on to Game 4.”

 Denver has set a record by erasing two 3-1 deficits in this postseason, but no NBA team has ever come back from 3-0.

-Jerami Grant added a playoff career-high 26 points and Nikola Jokic had 22 points and 10 rebounds for the Nuggets, who will try to even the series in Game 4 on Thursday.
+Jerami Grant added a playoff career-high 26 points and Nikola Jokic had 22 points and 10 rebounds for the Nuggets, who will try to even the series on Thursday.

-”We didn’t collapse,” Nuggets coach Michael Malone said. ”We withstood their run, their punch and we had the poise to get ourselves out of it.”

-LeBron James had 30 points, 11 assists and 10 rebounds for the Lakers, who remain two wins from their first NBA Finals appearance in a decade.
+LeBron James had 30 points, 11 assists and 10 rebounds – his 26th playoff triple-double – for the Lakers, who remain two wins from their first NBA Finals appearance in a decade.
 Anthony Davis, who made the winning 3-pointer at the buzzer in Game 2, scored 27 points.

 The Nuggets led by 20 with 10 1/2 minutes left and soon after were hanging on after the Lakers charged back with a 19-2 run, turning to a zone defense and forcing turnovers that led to easy baskets.